cloudflare/cloudflare-docs/content/cache/how-to/cache-rules/examples/cache-everything.md

 {{<Aside type="warning">}}
 This option caches all HTML regardless of the presence of dynamic content.
-If you use this approach to cache pages that contain dynamic content, it is quite likely that visitors will get information that is not intended for them.
+If you use this approach to cache pages that contain dynamic content, it is likely that visitors will get information that is not intended for them.
-You can add a condition to check the presence of Cookie to avoid caching dynamic content, see [Bypass Cache on Cookie](/cache/how-to/cache-rules/examples/bypass-cache-on-cookie/).
+You can add a condition to check the presence of Cookie to avoid caching dynamic content, refer to [Bypass Cache on Cookie](/cache/how-to/cache-rules/examples/bypass-cache-on-cookie/).
 {{</Aside>}}